 Why we like it: This is a new field and there is a huge demand for it.
 All businesses want to grow; growth marketers create personalized solutions to show them how to do it.

 Most of these positions are remote, so you have the flexibility to work from anywhere.
 Like many freelance jobs, your clients care far more about what you can do for their business than your degree (or lack thereof).

 Potential downsides: Growth marketing is very results-oriented.
 You may be held responsible for not meeting target metrics, even if some other company employees are to blame.
 As with sales, it can be a high-pressure, high-stress position.

-How to get started: The internet is full of training courses and boot camps designed to help you hit the ground running as a growth marketing professional.
+How to get started: A lot of growth marketing professionals start in entry-level social media roles, focusing on mastering one skill before acquiring others.
+The internet is full of training courses and boot camps designed to help you hit the ground running as a growth marketing professional.
 Becoming familiar with tools like Google Analytics, social media sites and HTML coding will be extremely helpful as well.